nf-core/website/src/content/docs/contributing/modules.md

 multiple tags are allowed for a test
 :::

 -  Provide a test name preferably indicating the test-data and file-format used.
 Example: `test("homo_sapiens - [bam, bai, bed] - fasta - fai")`
+  - For a single test, you can simply replace 'Should run without failures' boilerplate name.

 :::note
 multiple tests are allowed in a single test file